 Prior to April 1, 2014, we had two reportable business segments: (1) Engineered Products and (2) Aluminum Sheet Products.
-On April 1, 2014, we sold our interest in a limited liability company which held the assets of the Nichols Aluminum business (Nichols), the sole operating segment included in our Aluminum Sheet Products reportable segment, to Aleris International, Inc., a privately held, Delaware corporation which provides aluminum rolled products and extrusions, aluminum recycling and specification aluminum alloy production.
-We received proceeds of \$110.0 million, subject to a working capital adjustment, resulting in a preliminary gain on the transaction of \$24.6 million, net of related taxes of \$15.1 million.
-We entered into a transition services agreement to provide certain administrative services to Nichols through May 31, 2014, including information technology support, benefit administration and payroll services.
+On April 1, 2014, we sold our interest in a limited liability company which held the assets of the Nichols Aluminum business (Nichols), the sole operating segment included in our Aluminum Sheet Products reportable segment, to Aleris International, Inc. (Aleris), a privately held Delaware corporation which provides aluminum rolled products and extrusions, aluminum recycling and specification aluminum alloy production.
+We received net proceeds of \$107.4 million, which includes a working capital adjustment of \$2.6 million which we paid in June 2014, resulting in a gain on the transaction of \$24.1 million, net of related taxes of \$15.1 million.
+We may be required to reimburse Aleris for certain severance costs related to Nichols employee terminations in accordance with the purchase agreement.
+Through July 31, 2014, we have paid \$0.4 million of such costs which has reduced the pre-tax gain on the sale.
+We entered into a transition services agreement whereby we provided certain administrative services to Nichols through May 31, 2014, including information technology support, benefit administration and payroll services.